th0mson/python/README.md

    - Edit timeout (sec) for webCheckDaemon in to param daemon_timeout;
    - Edit timeout (sec) for tg_bot timeout in to param tg_bot_timeout;

+### Testing

-For testing run in script path:
+## For testing run scripts in your script folder

-#python tgbot.py
-#python webcheck.py
+'''python tgbot.py'''
+'''python webcheck.py'''

-if all right, you are get Test messages
+## if all right, you are get Test messages

+### Start

-For run full monitoring, you are need starting Daemon:
+##For run full monitoring, you are need starting Daemon:

-#python <Script_Path>/webcheckdaemon.py start
+'''python <Script_Path>/webcheckdaemon.py start'''

-Add this command to /etc/rc.local to start this daemon in start your OS
+## Add this command to /etc/rc.local to start this daemon in start your OS